Orthopaedics

 Urgent cases accepted via phone must be accompanied with a written referral and a copy faxed immediately to the Central Patient Intake Unit: 1300 364 952.

-If any of the following are present or suspected, please refer the patient to the emergency department (via ambulance if necessary) or seek emergent medical advice if in a remote region.
+If any of the following are present or suspected, please refer the patient to the emergency department (via ambulance if necessary):

 The list below includes common traumatic injuries that require referral to emergency and should not be referred for elective / fracture clinic categorisation